jnoxro/joker/README.md

 ## Usage & Performance

+To launch the joker welcome screen and view available commands use

+`./joker`

+This will show the available flags which can be used to control training and OCR

 Current tests on an Intel® Pentium(R) CPU N3710 @ 1.60GHz × 4 processor result in a single threaded OCR time of ~275 microseconds (0.275 milliseconds, 0.000275 seconds) for a 40*40pixel library size with 26 characters using the PixelAveraging OCR method.